 Notes

 VEGETABLE OIL – If you prefer not to use vegetable oil, use any mild-flavored oil.
-But I actually think olive oil could work great in this recipe as an added layer of flavor!
+I actually think olive oil could work great in this recipe as an added layer of flavor!

 - Prep Time: 45 minutes